jheckel-dev/forget-me-nots/README.md

 ## Challenges
 - things were going smoothly until I began restructuring my files for heroku deployment and now I cannot fix a get call error when calling for my notes.html file to actually enter the notes.
 Will continue to tinker with it.
+- got it to store notes but cannot find the solution to fix the error within the css on the notes.html page

 ## Deployment